Doubling NIRSpec/IFS capability to calibrate the single-epoch black hole mass relation at high redshifts: Calibrating the single-epoch relation at z 2

-Figure \ref{fig:calibrations} shows the comparison between the BH mass from RM mapping and kinematics measure and the SE mass estimated from our calibration for the \ha, and \hb emission line measurements.
-Our calibrations give \Mbh values consistent with the other calibrators for our sources, within the large uncertainties due to the small number of points fitted and the small range of BH masses of our sample, spanning only 2--2.5 dex.
-We note that we can reproduce the mass of RM032 within 1$\sigma$ and reproduce well the mass from the GRAVITY targets, both the one at $z\sim2$ by using \ha\ and especially the one at $z\sim4$ by using \hb, for which all the other calibrators give a BH mass an order of magnitude higher \citep{Gravity_z4:2025}.
+Figure \ref{fig:calibrations} shows the comparison between the BH mass from the RM mapping and kinematics measure and the SE mass estimated from our calibration for the \ha and \hb emission line measurements, along with the other typical calibrators used for SE M$_{\rm BH}$ estimation.
+Our calibrations give \Mbh values consistent with the other calibrators for our sources, within the large uncertainties due to the small number of points fitted and the small range of BH masses in our sample, spanning only 2--2.5 dex.
+We recover the mass of RM032 within 1$\sigma$ and also reproduce the mass from the GRAVITY targets, both at $z\sim2$ using \ha\ and especially at $z\sim4$ using \hb, for which all the other SE calibrators yield BH masses an order of magnitude higher \citep{Gravity_z4:2025} than those expected from the BLR kinematic estimate.

-We also apply our calibration to the newly discovered \textit{JWST} high-$z$ AGN population, using the H$\alpha$ fluxes and FWHM values reported in \citet{Harikane:2023} and \citet{Maiolino:2024}.
-We note that these sources have redshifts between 4 and 7, beyond the range in which we calibrate our relation.
+We also applied our calibration to the newly discovered JWST high-$z$ AGN population, using the H$\alpha$ fluxes and FWHM values reported in \citet{Harikane:2023} and \citet{Maiolino:2024}.
+We note that these sources span redshifts between four and seven, and we have only one target at such a high redshift, while all the others have $z<4$.
 The revised BH-mass estimates are consistent within the uncertainties with the values reported in the literature, which were derived using the calibrations of \citet{Greene:2005} and \citet{Reines:2013}.
-Even with our new calibration, the \textit{JWST} high-$z$ AGN population lies above the local relation (Fig.~\ref{fig:lrd_calibration}), indicating that the detection of “overmassive’’ BHs does not depend on the specific BH-mass estimator adopted.
-However, we emphasize that our relation is calibrated only for $M_{\rm BH} \gtrsim 10^{7.5}$M$_\odot$, and extrapolating it to lower masses may be unreliable and could lead to biased BH-mass estimates.
+Even with our new calibration, the JWST high-$z$ AGN population lies above the local relation (Fig.~\ref{fig:lrd_calibration}), indicating that the detection of ``overmassive'' BHs does not depend on the specific BH-mass estimator adopted.
+However, we emphasize that our relation is calibrated only for $M_{\rm BH} \gtrsim 10^{7.5}$M$_\odot$, and extrapolating it to lower masses may be unreliable and could lead to bias.